npm/write-file-atomic/README.md

 Atomically and asynchronously writes data to a file, replacing the file if it already exists.  data can be a string or a buffer.

+The file is initially named `filename + "." + md5hex(__filename, process.pid, ++invocations)`.
+If writeFile completes successfully then, if passed the **chown** option it will change the ownership of the file.
+Finally it renames the file back to the filename you specified.
+If it encounters errors at any of these steps it will attempt to unlink the temporary file and then pass the error back to the caller.

 If provided, the **chown** option requires both **uid** and **gid** properties or else you'll get an error.